rinrinne/gerrit-rabbitmq-plugin/README.md

 Using another version API
 --------------------------

-* For `maven`
+* For `gradle`

-Now avaliable for Gerrit 2.8.3 only.
+Now avaliable for Gerrit 2.8.5 only.
 If you want to use it on another version of Gerrit, please try the below.

-    mvn package -DGerrit-ApiVersion=2.8
+    ./gradlew build -PapiVersion=2.8

 * For `buck`